kaby76/AntlrExamples/mysql/readme.md

 * The code source tree was flatten into one directory.

-* The Antlr are processed automatically using Antlr4BuildTasks.
+* The Antlr grammars are processed automatically using Antlr4BuildTasks.

 * The error reporting using the "Code Completion" routines were completely replaced with my own lookahead predictor because Mike's code does not work correctly.
 The